Minnesota LLC Start up - Complete Guide

 Single-Member LLCs:

-Treated as sole proprietorships; income reported on Schedule C, subject to self-employment taxes.
+Under sole proprietorship; income is reported on Schedule C and is subject to self-employment taxes.

 Multi-Member LLCs: